neoremind/rest-api-framework/README.md

 - leverage [Jetty HTTP Server](http://www.eclipse.org/jetty/) and [OKHttp](http://square.github.io/okhttp/) as p2p network communication framework
 - develop server once, got many popular language clients by using [Swagger Codegen](http://swagger.io/swagger-codegen/)
 - Automattically full life cycle continuous deployment via [Maven](http://maven.apache.org/) build and [Jenkins](https://jenkins.io/)
-- full integration with hulu PaaS infrastruture - [Canvas](http://canvas.prod.hulu.com) & [Donki](http://donki.prod.hulu.com)
+- Can integrate with [Grafana](https://grafana.com/) for metric collection

 ### Architecture

-ap-api-framework is a building block which api service and biz module are being able to build upon it, developers just need to focus on how to implement business logic.
+rest-api-framework is a building block which api service and biz module are being able to build upon it, developers just need to focus on how to implement business logic.

 With OpenAPI spec. and RESTful API, multiple language clients are supported.